HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 $ sudo apt install git
 ```

-If you're on Ubuntu 20.04, you can skip setting up the `git-code/ppa`.
-The version of Git that comes with Ubuntu 20.04 is recent enough to follow the guide.

 #### Debian

 Debian users can use the backports repository to get a newer version of Git.